maboelnour/learning-notes/articles/Passenger-Spawn-Methods.md

 While this works well, it's not as efficient as it could be because each process has its own **private** copy of the application code as well as the web framework.
 This wastes memory as well as startup time.

 ![enter image description here](https://www.phusionpassenger.com/library/indepth/spawn_methods/direct_spawning-7fd82545.png)
-## [](https://www.phusionpassenger.com/library/indepth/ruby/spawn_methods/#the-smart-spawning-method)The smart spawning method
+### The smart spawning method
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3NTU3Mjk0MCwtNTE2OTcxOTEyXX0=
+eyJoaXN0b3J5IjpbLTE4OTIyNjI0NywtNTE2OTcxOTEyXX0=
 -->